oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Use_Cases.md

 The user needs some way to copy files from the camera.
-The application, lets call it SmartBrowse (SB), must check if a ICC profile is embedded or otherwise is specified in the image.
-This is the starting colour space.
+The application, lets call it SmartBrowse (SB), must check if a ICC profile is embedded or if the colorimetric parameters of the colour space are otherwise specified in the image.
+This is the image colour space.

 If SB cant find one it becomes a bit difficult.
-Now SB should look ito a database for comparing the camera model and possibly serial number with available ICC profiles for the system, ähhmmm not yet ready in Oyranos.

-If SB has no information about the camera from a exif tag, beside this exif is pretty standard, it should include such information into the loaded file.
-In TIFF the model, make and software tags are good candiates to store such information or add a exif tag with at least what is available from loading the images.
+If SB has no information about the camera from a exif tag, but exif is pretty standard, it should include such information into the loaded file.
+In TIFF the model, make and software tags are good candidates to store such information or add a exif tag, with at least what is available from loading the images.

 Ok, we can not query for the profile elsewhere.
 SB will ask Oyranos what to do.
 To use Oyranos we have to prepare some bits.

+### Code Preparation

 SB has to put a